 Russian foreign minister thanks North Korea for supporting its war in Ukraine

+SEOUL — Russian Foreign Minister Sergei Lavrov thanked North Korea for supporting the country's war in Ukraine and pledged Moscow's "complete support and solidarity" for North Korean leader Kim Jong Un, Russia's foreign ministry said.

-Lavrov arrived in Pyongyang on Wednesday for meetings seen as setting the stage for a visit by President Vladimir Putin, who has stepped up cooperation with politically isolated North Korea.
+Mr Lavrov arrived in Pyongyang on Wednesday (Oct 18) for meetings seen as setting the stage for a visit by President Vladimir Putin, who has stepped up cooperation with politically isolated North Korea.

-Speaking at a reception hosted by the North on Wednesday, Lavrov said Moscow "deeply" values Pyongyang's "unwavering and principled support" for the war, which it calls a "special military operation."
+Speaking at a reception hosted by the North on Wednesday, Mr Lavrov said Moscow "deeply" values Pyongyang's "unwavering and principled support" for the war, which it calls a "special military operation".

-Lavrov's two-day visit comes a month after North Korean leader Kim made a rare trip to Russia, during which he invited Putin to Pyongyang and discussed military cooperation.
+Mr Lavrov's two-day visit comes a month after North Korean leader Kim made a rare trip to Russia, during which he invited Mr Putin to Pyongyang and discussed military cooperation.

-Russia's TASS news agency earlier said Lavrov may also brief North Koreans on the results of Putin's visit to China.
+Russia's TASS news agency earlier said Mr Lavrov may also brief North Koreans on the results of Mr Putin's visit to China.

 The White House last week said North Korea recently provided Russia with a shipment of weapons in what it called a troubling development.